Adiabatic state preparation and thermalization of simulated phase noise in a Rydberg spin Hamiltonian: Abstract

 \section{Abstract}

 Laser phase noise is one of the main sources of decoherence in driven Rydberg systems with neutral atoms in tweezer arrays.
 While the effect of phase noise in the regimes of isolated qubits and few-qubit gate protocols has been studied extensively, there are open questions about the effects of this noise on many-body systems.
 In many scenarios, the effects of noise cannot simply be described by an increase in the energy or temperature of the system, leading to non-trivial changes in the state and relevant correlations.
 In this work, we use stochastic sampling to simulate laser phase noise based on experimentally relevant spectral densities.
-We explore the impact of this noise on adiabatic state preparation in a one-dimensional system, discussing the interplay between heating and interactions during dynamics.
-We find that for certain adiabatic processes, the noise can be seen to approximately thermalize in terms of its effects on relevant correlation functions.
+We explore the impact of this noise on adiabatic state preparation in a one-dimensional system, discussing the interplay between dephasing and diabatic excitation during dynamics.
+Moreover, we investigate the approximate thermalization of dephasing energy in an interaction regime resonant with the noise, showing convergence to canonical ensemble predictions for two relevant observables.